-Fuel is something that can be safely considered a backbone of any country’s economy.
+Fuel is something that can be safely considered the backbone of any country’s economy.
 Vehicles are used to travel to faraway places each day.
 For as long as transport exists, fuel will always be essential for daily functions.
-This is especially applicable to vehicle fleets who need constant fueling throughout days/weeks depending on how much they travel.
+This is especially applicable to vehicle fleets that need constant fueling throughout days/weeks depending on how much they travel.
 That is why fleet management software is used to ensure that keeping on top of fuel is at the forefront of needs for a company.

 What fuel types mean

 Plenty of drivers have the common misconception of thinking that the cheapest option is the best one.
 While this can be the case at times, it will not always be the same situation.
 Similarly, drivers mistake the most expensive options as the best choice for their vehicles.
 The point is that basic knowledge of different fuel types is essential to making the best decision for your car to function.

 Among all the other fuels available for automobiles, gasoline is the most popular and common one.
 From giving power to boats, cars, motorcycles, and other such vehicles, the fuel type is characterized by its fossil-fuel composition that is derived from petroleum.
 Due to its common use for most vehicles, it is demanded everywhere, which calls for the fuel type to be available at just about any gas station.

 There are three currently available octanes ratings or grades for gasoline.
 These three grades are classified by their octane number and AKI-specific formula.
 The lowest of these grades is the 87 AKI which is also the cheapest option.
 The next grade averages around 89 AKI, while the very last grade has a rating of 92 AKI.
 If you have trouble differentiating which grade is which, stickers and other labels will usually be available to guide you.
 You could also contact a gasoline supplier like Bonded Oil to know more regarding this and also get it delivered, if needed.